ahmedkhaeld/learn-go/README.md

 	fmt.Printf("%v, %T\n", s[2], s[2])  // 105, uint8
 }
 ```
->  * what the heck happened there?
+>  * what the happened there?
 Well, what's happening is that strings in go are actually aliases for bytes.<br/>
 >  * strings are generally immutable.<br/>
 >  * there is one arithmetic or pseudo arithmetic operation that we can do with strings, and that is string concatenation.
 Or in simpler terms, we can add strings together.
 ```go